whitschroder/remote-sensing/_sources/corona.md

 https://www.google.cn/maps/vt?lyrs=s@189&gl=cn&x={x}&y={y}&z={z}
 ```

 To georeference the imagery, refer to the [Georeferencer](https://docs.qgis.org/3.34/en/docs/user_manual/working_with_raster/georeferencer.html) for instructions.
 The Georeferencer is available under Layer -> Georeferencer.
+You will want to identify landmarks in the Corona imagery that are still visible in the basemap.
+Click Open Raster and select the Corona image.
+Use the Add GCP point, then click a landmark in the Corona image (Georeferencer window), click From Map Canvas, then click the same point in the Google basemap.
+The Link Georeferencer to QGIS button will update the Georeferencer based on ground control points (GCPs).

+When ready, after adding at least 10 ground control points, click the play button (Start georeferencing).
+A window will prompt you to select a location to save and a transformation method (select Thin Plate Spline).
+The resampling method can be set to Nearest Neighbor or Cubic.
+Click OK and press the play button again.

+The result will be added to the map.
+Check the alignment, and if necessary, you can add additional ground control points as long as you do not close the Georeferencer.

 ## ArcGIS Pro

 The procedure is similar in ArcGIS Pro.
-Add the resulting panorama to an ArcGIS Pro map.  in Hugin.
+Add the resulting panorama to an ArcGIS Pro map using the Add Data button.

 Make sure your ArcGIS Pro map is in the appropriate coordinate system for decimal degrees, add the .csv file, and use the [XY Table to Point](https://pro.arcgis.com/en/pro-app/latest/tool-reference/data-management/xy-table-to-point.htm) tool to add the coordinates to the map.